Reckless Operation In Ohio

 - in willful or wanton disregard of the safety of persons or property.

 In the event you operate a vehicle on any road or highway in Ohio in a manner which endangers the safety of persons or property, you will be at risk of being slapped with a citation for reckless operation.
 As the definition is a bit vague, law enforcement officers and prosecutors are given the power to determine whether your driving is dangerous enough to qualify as “willful or wanton disregard”.
 The subjectivity of this definition makes it difficult for the accused of driving recklessly to defend themselves.
-It may be beneficial to have a good criminal defense attorney represent you if you have to go to court for this violation.Penalties for Reckless Operation in Ohio
+If you are accused of this offense, it may be beneficial to be represented by a good Columbus reckless operation attorney who practices in central Ohio courts.

 If you plead guilty, or if you are found guilty, the court may impose a driver license suspension of 6 months to 3 years under Section 4510.15 of the Ohio Revised Code.
 A conviction for Reckless Operation in Ohio also results in up to four points on your driver license.
 Under Ohio’s points system, if you receive 12 or more points over a period of two years, your license will be suspended for six months.